KubaMiszcz/KM-Snippets/vsc-extension-quickstart.md

 * This folder contains all of the files necessary for your extension.
 * `package.json` - this is the manifest file that defines the location of the snippet file and specifies the language of the snippets.
+* `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into your extension.
 * `snippets/snippets.json` - the file containing all snippets.
+* `syntaxes/sql.tmLanguage.json` - this is the Text mate grammar file that is used for tokenization.
+* `language-configuration.json` - this the language configuration, defining the tokens that are used for comments and brackets.

 ## Get up and running straight away
+* Make sure the language configuration settings in `language-configuration.json` are accurate.
 * Press `F5` to open a new window with your extension loaded.
 * Create a new file with a file name suffix matching your language.
 * Verify that your snippets are proposed on intellisense.